sasidharreddy25/rag_chatbot/README.md

 Doing better error handling and logging in the code.

 Doing better documentation of the code.
+Use a separate class to initialize all keys.